Juan Dalmau

 Juan Manuel Dalmau Ramírez (born July 23, 1973) is a Puerto Rican politician, attorney and a candidate for Governor of Puerto Rico for the Puerto Rican Independence Party.
-He was previously a member of the Senate of Puerto Rico, and was a candidate for governor in the 2012, 2020 and 2024 elections, with the nomination of the PIP and the Citizen Victory Movement.
+He was previously a member of the Senate of Puerto Rico, and was a candidate for governor in the 2012, 2020 and 2024 elections.

 Education

 Dalmau graduated from Notre Dame High School in Caguas, Puerto Rico.
 In 1995 he obtained a bachelor's degree from the University of Puerto Rico (UPR) in Political Sciences, and a Juris Doctor from the University of Puerto Rico School of Law three years later.

 Dalmau was elected editor-in-chief of the UPR Law School's Law Review Journal.
 He represented the University of Puerto Rico's Law Review in travels abroad, including a trip to Universitat de Barcelona, in Barcelona, Spain.
 After graduation, Dalmau served as a law clerk for the Chief Justice of the Puerto Rico Supreme Court.
 In 2000, Dalmau graduated from Harvard University Law School’s Graduate Program, earning his LL.M.